MonzurulAlam/OpenXamp/README.md

 ![Block-Diagram](https://github.com/RehabExo/OpenExoAmp/blob/main/BlockDiagram.png)

 ### OPENINGS:
-We are looking for engineering interns to help develop the amplifier. <br/>
+We are looking for engineering interns to help in the development of the amplifier. <br/>

 ### CONTACT:
 Dr. Monzurul Alam <br/>